1jour1vin

 RVF

-"The nose is very deep and fragrant; the 1% Petit Verdot is quite powerful and intense, with aromas of ripe fruit.
-On the palate, however, it is very smooth and silky—so juicy and charming, with excellent balance.
-This wine exudes beautiful energy and great freshness; it is both lively and well-defined—succulent, yet intense and linear in structure.
+“The nose is very deep and fragrant; the 1% Petit Verdot is quite powerful and intense, with aromas of ripe fruit.
+On the palate, however, it is very smooth and silky—so juicy and charming, with great balance.
+This wine exudes beautiful energy and great freshness; it is both lively and well-defined—delicious, yet intense and linear in structure.
 The body comes from ripe, plump fruit—blackcurrant, black cherry, and plum—counterbalanced by a refreshing minerality and notes of wet stone and pencil lead.
-The richness is undeniable, the concentration is there, but there is also a magical touch on the finish, so well executed and so long.
-Truly very impressive. ” (Decanter 2023)
+The richness is undeniable, the concentration is there, but there’s also a touch of magic on the finish, so well-executed and so long.
+Truly very impressive. ” (Decanter 2023) - Delivery in a wooden case is available for orders of 6 bottles of this wine (depending on the country and selected shipping method)

 Buy your Calon-Ségur wines at the best price in a private sale!